 4. Scraping marks and black spots on the voice coil

 This is a sure sign of metal particles caught in the gap.
-The most likely time for such particles to enter is when a speaker is being re-coned and the gap is wide open after the old cone has been removed.
+The most likely time for such particles to enter is when a speaker is being re-coned and the gap is wide open after the old cone and voicecoil have been removed.